 That said, there’s is no universal way to install DD-WRT.
 Different routers require different versions of the firmware, and many require specific steps.
 We can’t even begin to outline all of these in a single article.
 Instead, we’re going to outline how installation works in the easiest cases, while also explaining where to find the correct information should you encounter more advanced scenarios.
 Let’s get started.

-Make sure your router is compatible with DD-WRT
+How to make sure your router is compatible with DD-WRT

 The first thing you need to do is ensure that your router is compatible.
 Head to the DD-WRT database, then type in the exact model number of your router.
 This database will tell you your router is one of four things: